sherlockholmestech/sherlockholmestech.github.io/src/content/posts/ctfs/blahajctf-2025-finals-writeups.md

 Unfortunately, our team was unable to solve this during the ctf (despite having 2 people spend almost 4 hours on this challenge).
 Nontheless, this challenge was a really fun one to upsolve, and if we had a proper forensics setup with volatility with symbols set up, this could have been much less time-consuming.

 # web - command runner

+In this challenge, we are provided a php website that apparently allows us to run commands.